chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_package_use_case_statement

-The following example shows how to use a case statement to tell the chef-client which platforms and packages to install using cURL.
+The following example shows how to use a case statement to tell Chef Infra Client which platforms and packages to install using cURL.

 .. code-block:: ruby